 Save the Cat — Blake Snyder

-Whichever narrative theories you subscribe to, make sure your story structure is properly reflected in your movie treatment.
+Whichever narrative theories you subscribe to, make sure your plot structure is properly reflected in your movie treatment.

 WRITING A MOVIE TREATMENT